-In order for survey responses to be included in this domain rating, a minimum 75% participation rate is required on the applicable GSHS 2.0 and GSPS surveys.
-For elementary schools, only 3rd, 4th and 5th grade students are eligible to be surveyed, and thus only 3rd, 4th and 5th grade student counts were included in the participation calculation.
+In order for survey responses to be included in this domain rating, a minimum 75% participation rate is required on the applicable GSHS and GSPS surveys.
+For elementary schools, only 3rd, 4th and 5th grade students are eligible to be surveyed, and thus only 3rd, 4th and 5th grade student level student counts were included in the participation calculation.
 The total number of surveys completed is compared to the total number of students or personnel associated with the school as recorded in FTE-1 and CPI, respectively, to determine if the minimum participation rate is met.
-If the minimum participation rate was not met for the student

-Georgia Department of Education January 2017 Page 2 of 20 All Rights Reserved perception or personnel perception score, then "LP" (Low Participation) will appear in these fields in the final report.
+If the minimum participation rate was not met for the student perception or personnel perception score, then "LP" (Low Participation) will appear in these fields in the final report.

-Student Survey Participation = $\frac{\text{Number of GSHS 2.0 Survey Participants}}{\text{Number of Students Reported in FTE1}}$
+Student Survey Participation = $\frac{\text{Number of GSHS Survey Participants}}{\text{Number of Students Reported in FTE1}}$